jcmeunier77/House_3D_API/README.md

 ### Purpose
 - [x] To model a house in 3D from lidar satellite images (geoTIFFs file) by only entering a home address

+### Pitch of the project
+Put yourself in the shoes of a company, active in the Geospatial industy and whose purpose is to use lidar satellite image data to launch a new branch in the insurrance business.
+With this respect, the company needs you to build a solution with these data to model buildings in 3D with by only entering a home address.

+What is LIDAR ?
+LIDAR stands for Light Detection and Ranging and is a remote sensing method used to examine the surface of the Earth.
+LIDAR is a remote sensing method that uses light in the form of a pulsed laser to measure ranges (variable distances) to the Earth.
+The device will illuminate a target with a laser light and a sensor will measure the reflection.
+Differences in wavelength and return times will be used to get 3D representations of an area.

 ### Objectives
 - [x] Consolidate the knowledge in Python, specifically in : NumPy, Pandas, Matplotlib
 - [x] To be able to search and implement new librairies